PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

   <figcaption> calculation of initial margin - photo from Tokyo Stock Exchange</figcaption>
 </figure>

+To explain what initial margin is, we need to know what is called the "**Margin period of risk**".
+It is the time period from the last exchange of collateral covering a netting set of transactions with a defaulting counterparty until that counterparty is closed out and the resulting market risk is re-hedged.

 Haircut: decrease or discounted valuation apply to noncash collateral.

 # Loss